We gather together

 Christmas is celebrated on the evening of December 24th, and the morning of December 25th.

 Lent is a season of penitence and fasting in preparation for the observance of our Lord's passion and resurrection.
 Lent begins on Ash Wednesday and lasts 40 days until the beginning of Holy Week.
-We mark Ash Wednesday with services in our sanctuary, and with Ashes to Go in the morning for commuters and community members at the Geneva Metra Station.
+We mark Ash Wednesday with services in our sanctuary and with Ashes to Go in the morning for commuters and community members at the Geneva Metra Station.

 Holy Week begins with Palm and Passion Sunday, beginning with Jesus' triumphant entrance into Jerusalem, and ending with His death on the cross.
-We mark this week with a service on the evening of Maundy Thursday in remembrance of the institution of the Lord's Supper, the last meal Jesus shared with his disciples before his passion.
+We mark this week with a service on the evening of Maundy Thursday in remembrance of the institution of the Lord's Supper, the last meal Jesus shared with His disciples before his passion.
 We also gather for services on Good Friday, the day that Jesus was crucified and died.